20 Ways to make a Narcissist Fear You (Actually Works)

 Hence, you socializing with them would reveal the narcissist’s traits and might get exposed.
 Narcissists might also fear that they might lose their existing close friends to you and also may feel jealous of you.

-4. Act independent
+7. Act independent

 Control is the greatest thing that drives narcissists and so, the abusive traits depend upon the control they want to have over you.
 However, if you get away from that line to act independently a bit, You can see the narcissist’s fear of losing that control.

-Just say that when you started to do things in addition to what the narcissist wants you to do or say that you make plans without them, the narcissist gets triggered out of fear and tries to gain control back by all means.
+Just say that when you start to do things in addition to what the narcissist wants you to do or say that you make plans without them, the narcissist gets triggered out of fear and tries to gain control back by all means.

-5. Stop validating and Say the Truth
+9. Stop validating and Say the Truth

 Validation is the best narcissistic supply that ensures the narcissist that they have control over the victim.
 When you stop validating them and start saying,